Welcome to the Chairperson's Toolkit Help Section!

 Do Scholastic Dollars expire?

 Scholastic Dollars earned as profit do not expire.
-Scholastic dollars earned as bonuses or rewards carry an expiration date.
-The length of time to expiration can vary depending on the type of bonus or reward.
+Scholastic dollars earned as rewards carry an expiration date.
+The length of time to expiration can vary depending on the type of reward.
 Expiration dates are posted on the Balance page.

 Can I use my Scholastic Dollars at other divisions of Scholastic Inc?